atharaq/atharaq.github.io/computability/syllabus.md

 We will be following the classic textbook by Sipser: *Introduction to the Theory of Computation* (3rd edition) by Michael Sipser.
 ISBN-13: 978-1133187790
 Available at Amazon, the bookstore, etc.

 The book is strongly recommended, but not required.
 Feel free to purchase the second edition / used copies if they are cheaper.
-We will also use readings from
+We will also use readings from [Maheshwari and Smid, *Introduction to the Theory of Computation (draft)](https://cglab.ca/~michiel/TheoryOfComputation/TheoryOfComputation.pdf).

 ## Discord Server